muyenzi/github-search/README.md

 # GithubSearch

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.

+## By **Raissa Muyenzi

+## DESCRIPTION

+It's a github search pages which will facilitates people to seach by entering the github username then gets the the user information.

 ## Development server